labgrid-project/labgrid/doc/configuration.rst

 UUUDriver
 ~~~~~~~~~
-A UUUDriver is used to upload an image into a device in the NXP USB loader
+A :any:`UUUDriver` is used to upload an image into a device in the NXP USB
-state.
+loader state.
 This is useful to bootstrap a bootloader onto a device.

 Binds to:
   loader: